imonyse/oak/README.md

+**UNDER DEVELOPMENT...**

 ## oak

-Oak is a tool that helps making your **NEW** rails 3 application Open Source ready.
+Oak is a tool that helps making your **NEW** rails 3.1 application Open Source ready.
 It assumes you are using git as the version control system.

 **ONLY WORKS ON MAC OS X AND LINUX/BSD**

-When pushing your rails app to a public repository, it is often neccessary to find a way protecting you secret token and other private information.
+When pushlishing your rails app to a public repository, it is often neccessary to find a way protecting you secret token and other private information.

 Oak helps you on these tasks by running